combinatrix-ai/PromptTrail/CONTRIBUTING.md

   - `rye test`
 - Please make sure that your code passes all lint checks and auto-formatted.
   - `rye lint`
+- Please build documentation if you change the public interface.
+  - `rye docs`

 ## License